thclose/js-tp-password/readme.md

-# Montrer cacher le mot de passe
+# Montrer cacher le mot de passe :smile:

 > A JS exercise use at HEPL for DCC.